 - Trikonasana gives flexibility of the back and spine.

-- It stimulates the digestive fire and removes constipation.
+- Also, helps in stimulating the digestive fire and removes constipation.

 - It massages the muscles and nerves in the pelvic region, relieving stiffness and mild pains.

 - It tones all organs in the abdomen maintain the health of those organs.